shemogumbe/trip_weaver/README.md

 4) Frontend shows live updates from these events.
 5) When complete, backend emits a final `result` event with the full plan.
 6) Frontend renders flights, stays, an activities catalog, and a day‑by‑day itinerary.
+7) From the UI, the user can export the current plan as a PDF (generated from the rendered view) or download it as JSON.

 ---